pomettini/pokemini/platform/playdate/ROADMAP.md

 `POKESAVESS_*` in every component).
 Wire it up:
 - Bind to system menu items: "Save state slot 1/2/3", "Load state slot 1/2/3".
-- Path: `/Data/com.pokemini.playdate/states/<rom_basename>.s1` etc.
+- Path: `/Data/com.pomettini.pokemini/states/<rom_basename>.s1` etc.
+  (emulator-private — not in `/Shared/`).
 - Include a thumbnail in each save (optional; can just be a screenshot).

 ## 3. Quality polish (release-grade feel)

 ### 3a.
 Per-ROM data isolation
 Currently EEPROM and save states (when added) live in flat directories.
-Better: `/Data/.../<rom_basename>/eeprom.eep`, `.../states/`, etc.
+Better: `/Data/com.pomettini.pokemini/<rom_basename>/eeprom.eep`,
-Multiple ROMs with the same internal name don't clobber each other.
+`.../states/`, etc. Multiple ROMs with the same internal name don't clobber each other.

 ### 3b.
 Empty-state UI
-First-launch flow when no ROM is present needs to be friendly:
-- Detect zero-ROM state, draw a "How to add ROMs" screen with the actual device data path (`pd->system->getCurrentTimeMilliseconds` is unrelated but `getDeviceUUID` and similar can help resolve the path) and a hint about file extension `.min`.
-- Don't crash, don't leave a black screen.
+With the `boot.min` fallback in place, the app no longer black-screens when `/Shared/Emulation/pm/games/` is empty — but the user should still be told *why* they're seeing the demo ROM and how to load real games:
+- When falling back to bundled `boot.min`, surface a small hint ("Drop `.min` ROMs into `/Shared/Emulation/pm/games/`") via a one-shot toast or About-screen entry.
+Don't be intrusive; the demo is playable.
+- Don't crash on a bad ROM in that directory either — see 3d.

 ### 3c.
 Background/foreground audio handling
 Audio source created in `eventHandler`'s `kEventInit` should be torn